 Great Central Railway Winter Wonderlights

-Dressed in a myriad of festive lights, the Great Central Railway’s Winter Wonderlights really does brighten up the December night sky!
+Dressed to impress in 1000s of festive lights, the Great Central Railway’s Winter Wonderlights really does brighten up the December night sky!

 Is Santa On Board?
 No. If you’re looking for a Leicestershire Santa Train Ride, then Great Central Railway offer Santa Steam Trains as well but these are separate daytime train journeys.
 Find out more about these and other Santa Specials in our Complete Guide here.